cool-gumer/AML_2/README.md

 1.Task : : anomaly detection in the domain of finance (using  different autoencoders for filling missing values and check improvement without them )
 2.Task : : anomaly detection in the domain of cyber security (solve problems using Generative models. - paramenets for models here )

+if you need train process separately - use the .py format for training - contact the author (me) for detailed instructions